Bert Hoffman’s Recovery from Prostate Cancer at Sheba

 We were responded to immediately by a medical supervisor Vladimir Roitman who advised us of what medical and personal information they would need and how to proceed further.
 He set up all of the necessary appointments with the scans, as well as a follow-up with the oncologist.

 He also answered all of our questions in an extremely timely and professional manner.
 Three weeks later, we were on our way to Israel.
 We were told exactly where to go and what to do.

 While there was the option of housing, we chose our own hotel instead.
-The day after we arrived, we headed to Sheba to meet with our designated medical coordinator Larissa Grodberg, in the offices of the International Medical Tourism Division.
+The day after we arrived, we headed to Sheba to meet with our designated medical coordinator Larissa Grodberg, in the offices of the Global patient services.
 She was to be our contact and guide throughout the process.
 From the very first, we felt we were in good hands.